How to Prune Shrubs

 1. Encourage Flowering

 Prune early-flowering shrubs, such as shrubby honeysuckle, in early summer after flowering.
-Cut a third of the oldest stems to 12 in (30 cm) from the ground with a pruning saw, reducing the length gradually to prevent tearing.
+Cut a third of the oldest stems to 12 inches from the ground with a pruning saw (image 1), reducing the length gradually to prevent tearing.

 2. Maintain Vigor

-Trim back tall stems to stimulate new buds to shoot lower down the stems and make a bushier plant.
-This also gives new growth room to develop and mature, and still leaves sufficient old wood to bloom the following year.
+Trim back tall stems to stimulate new buds to shoot lower down the stems and make a bushier plant (image 2).
+This also gives new growth room to develop and mature and still leaves sufficient old wood to bloom the following year.

 This group contains shrubs and climbers that flower in late summer and autumn, such as butterfly bush, shrubby mallow, panicled hydrangea, Russian sage and hardy fuchsia, as well as late-flowering clematis.
 Prune all the stems back hard in late winter or early spring to promote lots of new flowering shoots.